 What’s your business?
 WE’RE THERE, TOO

-The Arizona-Mexico Commission (AMC) has thirteen binational committees.
+The Arizona-Mexico Commission (AMC) has fourteen binational committees.
 Our committees are led by co-chairs, leaders from the public and private sectors in the committee industries and the committees are populated by AMC members, all of who share a common desire to serve as ambassadors for the international relationship between Arizona and Mexico.

 Throughout the year, committees meet to tackle the issues facing the Arizona-Mexico region.
 Specifically, co-chairs work with their counterparts from the Commission Sonora-Arizona (CSA) to advance binational projects called “Action Items.”